Sunday, March 10, 2024

 Before the Fourth of July doubleheader, it was announced that Paul Burns, St. Louis' star pitcher, had quit.
 No explanation was given.

-Now St. Louis had just one pitcher to rely all their hopes upon: Andy Bushnell, who the Kams had trounced for nine runs and fourteen hits the previous Saturday, and who had given up six runs in his start before that.
-Bushnell had had some good moments too - he also shutout Punahou on four hits, June 1 - but having him as your only pitcher, with no fallbacks, was not ideal.
+Now St. Louis had but one pitcher to place their trust in: Andy Bushnell, who the Kams had trounced for nine runs and fourteen hits the previous Saturday, and who had given up six runs in his start before that.
+Bushnell had had some good moments too - he shutout Punahou on four hits, June 1 - but having him as your only pitcher, with no fallbacks, was not ideal.

 The Diamond Heads won the first game of July Fourth, beating the Kams 6-5.
 Robert Leslie allowed twelve hits to the Kams, as opposed to no hits in his previous start, but still managed to win.
 The Advertiser noted that "Leslie fields his position better than any pitcher in the league.
 He is certainly making good."